simular-ai/Agent-S/README.md

 ```
 python examples/cli_app.py --model <MODEL>
 ```
 This will show a user query prompt where you can enter your query and interact with Agent S.

+NOTE: We currently support running Agent-S on local system only for MacOS and Ubuntu through OpenACI.

 ## 💬 Citation
 ```